graceyehyunkim/CodePathWk8/README.md

 ## Notes

-Red's second vulnerability is concluded upon process of elimination.
+Red's second vulnerability is concluded upon process of elimination; I could not figure out how to demonstrate CSRF